Architectural style may vary and be distinct and noticeable features that make buildings and structures notable and historically identifiable.

 Sometimes, I still find myself resorting to the popular architectural style within my locality.
 I end up designing buildings with steep hip roofs and several non-load-bearing decorated columns to delineate building entrances.

 You may wonder why? – sadly there are several reasons:

 - It’s the most popularly demanded design style in Nigeria by clients.

 - Its hip roofs are most suitable because of our heavy rainfall and easy to maintain too.

 - Its columns are grand and beautiful, thus, they depict a sense of wealth and power, etc when used externally.

-My believe is that as knowledge and architectural exposure increases among clients and architects respectively the demand and design of unique and pure architectural styles will increase.
+My belief is that as knowledge and architectural exposure increase among clients and architects respectively the demand and design of unique and pure architectural styles will increase.